 The personal information we have collected from you may be shared with fraud prevention agencies who will use it to prevent fraud, money-laundering and terrorist financing and to verify your identity.
 If fraud is detected, you could be refused certain services, finance or employment.
 Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found by contacting us or email us at [email protected]

-Where we do share your personal information outside the European Economic Area (EEA), we will only do this where we have your consent; to comply with a legal obligation; or where we work with a business partner to enable us to provide you with our services, and they process information outside of the EEA.
+Where we do share your personal information outside the UK or the European Economic Area (EEA), we will only do this where we have your consent; to comply with a legal obligation; or where we work with a business partner to enable us to provide you with our services, and they process information outside of the UK or the EEA.

-If we do share any of your personal information outside of the EEA, we will make sure that it is protected in the same way as if it was being used in the EEA to ensure appropriate safeguards are in place.
-This may include putting in place a contract with the business partner that means they must protect the personal data to the same standards as it would within the EEA (this may include model clauses), or only share the data to a business partner in a non-EEA country where the privacy laws provide the same protection as within the EEA or where they are part of a Privacy Shield.
+If we do share any of your personal information outside of the UK or the EEA, we will make sure that it is protected in the same way as if it was being used in the UK or in the EEA to ensure appropriate safeguards are in place.
+This may include putting in place a contract with the business partner that means they must protect the personal data to the same standards as it would within the UK or the EEA (this may include model clauses), or only share the data to a business partner outside the UK or in a non-EEA country where the privacy laws provide the same protection as within the UK or the EEA or where they are part of a Privacy Shield.

-More information on this can be found on the European Commission Justice Website.
+More information on this can be found on the European Commission Justice Website or the Information Commissioner's Office website.

 We take the protection of personal information very seriously and we will maintain appropriate measures to maintain the confidentiality, integrity and availability of the information you have provided.
 Such measures include: